blakeruprecht/blakeruprecht.github.io/content/transport.md

 > "A developed society isn't a place where the poor have cars.
 It's where the rich use public transportation."

 **Cars** are pretty cool, I will admit.
 In Thailand and Laos, I rode on mopeds/scooters, and those were really fun, way more dangerous, and way easier to maintain than a car.
 Cars are incredibly complex machines and require a ton of maintenance, like regular oil changes, and all of the other essential things they require to keep living.
 Luckily, quality reliable cars can be bought for under $10,000 in the USA, which is honestly still a fuck ton of money.

-New cars are a money pit due to rapid depreciation, they are one of the best assets to buy if you hate having [money](/money).
-The most sensible car to own is a +10 year old Honda/Toyota/Mazda hatchback.
-Anything else is bloat.
+New cars are a money pit due to rapid depreciation, so they are one of the best assets to buy if you want to get rid of a lot of [money](/money).

+Otherwise, the most sensible car to own is a +10 year old Honda/Toyota/Mazda hatchback that's still in good condition.